 ARTICLE XV: GROUP FUNDING

-10. Any funds that remain after each funding cycle can be drawn from in subsequent funding cycles, or if still unused carry over to the next year.
+Section 10.
+Any funds that remain after each funding cycle can be drawn from in subsequent funding cycles, or if still unused carry over to the next year.
+Remaining funds may also be allocated within the same cycle for special events not able to be funded through the student group funding cycle.

 ARTICLE XVI: JO RAE WRIGHT STUDENT ADVOCACY AWARD